EFTEC/example.cupcakes/README.md

 ## Let's code (Document Version)

-It doesn't uses Mysql and it stores the information into the file system (folders and files)
+It doesn't use Mysql, and it stores the information into the file system (folders and files)

 ### Application file